 The League has also expressed concern that immunity might not be granted in instances in which the practitioner does not "determine the cause of reported symptoms... does not administer required tests... or does not give prompt notification of test results to the patient and/or [the] patients legal guardians."
-66 Because the proposed definition is based upon a medical definition, the League believes that this definition "...will confuse that which is now clear and will unsettle that which is now settled."67
+66 Because the proposed definition is based upon a medical definition, the League believes that it "...will confuse that which is now clear and will unsettle that which is now settled."
+67

-It is noted that the New Jersey Supreme Court has found that a failure to report the results of a medical examination is covered by the TCA.
-In order to alert the public to the determination in this case without expanding sovereign immunity, the language set forth in the Appendix reflects the Supreme Court holding.68 In addition, the Court found support in the medical definition of "adequate physical examination" and the proposed modifications that follow are an attempt to reflect the decision of the Supreme Court.69
+Since the New Jersey Supreme Court has determined that a failure to report the results of a medical examination is covered by the TCA, the Commission has proposed revising the statute in order to alert the public to the determination in this case without changing the scope of sovereign immunity.
+68